rafindrajaya/rafindrajaya.github.io/_projects/sonos-teardown/index.md

 - Industry Relevance: Addresses real-world challenges of subsidy dependency, diesel price volatility, and emissions regulation, with actionable pathways for utilities and policymakers.

 # Key Takeaway
-By integrating PV, batteries, and hydrogen storage, I demonstrated that remote tropical islands can achieve 100% renewable, zero-emission power at lower cost than diesel, paving the way for sustainable microgrids and hydrogen society development.
+By integrating PV, batteries, and hydrogen storage, This thesis has demonstrated that remote tropical islands can achieve 100% renewable, zero-emission power at lower cost than diesel, paving the way for sustainable microgrids and hydrogen society development.

 # Key Figures
 ###